How to Create a Proxmox Offline Repository Mirror for Air-Gapped Environments

 Configuration

 One of the most important parts is to configure the /etc/proxmox-offline-mirror.cfg file, which holds the information of the mirrored repositories.
-This file allows us to mirror Debian based repositories in general - which can be a Debain upstream repository, but also the Proxmox pve-no-subscription repository.
-In case of a fully air-gapped environment, both ones might make sense to have in place and an example configuration could look like:
+This file allows us to mirror Debian based repositories in general, which can be a Debian upstream repository, but also the Proxmox pve-no-subscription repository.
+In case of a fully air-gapped environment, both may make sense to have in place and an example configuration could look like:

 mirror: debian-trixie-security